 The same principle is also found in the story of the rich young ruler (Luke 18:18-27).
 The rich young ruler explained to Jesus that he had kept all of the commandments from the time of his youth.
 Jesus responded to him, “You still lack one thing.
 Sell all that you have and distribute to the poor, and you will have treasure in heaven.”
 According to Jesus, the young man only lacked “one thing,” yet it was still enough to keep him from entering into heaven.
 So, in this context, all sins are equal.

 However, the fact that any sin can condemn a person does not mean that all sins are judged the same.
 A good example of that is shown in Jesus’ conversation with Pilate.
 In John 19:11, Jesus said to Pilate, “[T]he one who delivered Me to you has the greater sin.”
 The individual responsible for delivering Jesus over to Pilate had committed a sin greater than the sin committed by Pilate.

-Caiaphas presumed to be a worshiper of the true God and had great knowledge of the scriptures.
+Caiaphas, the one that handed Jesus over to Pilate, presumed to be a worshiper of the true God and had great knowledge of the scriptures.
 His guilt was therefore greater.
 Jesus had given repeated evidences of divinity, but the Jewish leaders had hardened their hearts against every ray of light.
-And the fact that Caiaphas had the “greater sin” did not mean that Pilate was without guilt.
+Also, the fact that Caiaphas had the “greater sin” did not mean that Pilate was without guilt.

 Sins vary in terms of judgment, yet any sin is enough to cause a person to lose his salvation.